secworks/mkmif/README.md

 of 100 kHz when the core clock is 50 MHz.
 For other speeds and other core frequencies the divisor will have to be adjusted.

 The core will only write complete 32-bit words.
-This means that the total number of words is 2048.
-The core will only accept addresses in the rang [0 ..
-2047].

 ## Implementation ##